SdIshtiyaqAhmed/Data-Analyst-Internship-at-ElevateLabs-Project-1/README.md

 **Power BI:** Create interactive dashboards for visualizing the insights.

 ## Steps Involved in Building the Project
-**1. Data Collection:** Gather historical employee data from various sources.
+**1. Data Collection:** The dataset used in this project was downloaded from [kaggle](https://www.kaggle.com/datasets/haseefalam/hr-analystics-dataset).

 **2. Data Preprocessing:** Handle missing values, inconsistent data, and prepare data for analysis.